Heidelberg United FC: Foundation and beginnings (1958–1979)

 Markos Economidis managed to convince the committee of Clifton Hill Social Club to contribute the funds required to purchase the necessary gear for the team.
 On 12 May 1958, the Clifton Hill members organised their first appeal.
 A total of 125 pounds was collected.
 Wishing to broaden support for the soccer team and in an effort to avoid any political affiliation and, thus, conflict, the leaders of "Alexander The Great" launched a campaign to run a completely independent sporting club.
 Their move gained momentum immediately.

-The first committee consisting of George Baniscas (President), Markos Economidis (Secretary), NicholasThemelkos (Vice-President), Tryphon Rakovalis (Treasurer), A. Doukas, E. Mangopoulos, G. Milopoulos, V. Iliopoulos and T. Iliopoulos and Members.
+The first committee consisting of George Baniscas (president), Markos Economidis (secretary), Nicholas Themelkos (vice-president), Tryphon Rakovalis (treasurer), A. Doukas, E. Mangopoulos, G. Milopoulos, V. Iliopoulos and T. Iliopoulos and members.
 They declared Megas Alexandros its administrative independence from Clifton Hill Social Club.

 During the first two years (1958–1959) "Alexander the Great" received the financial support of the Clifton Hill Social Club, as well as of their own membership, the spectators and supporters, even the players.
 The records of the club indicate, for example, that on 1 February 1960 the players donated the amount of £5/3/- (5 pounds, 3 shillings).
 The inaugural game was played on 13 September 1958 attracting 400 spectators and £2/2/10 (2 pounds, 2 shillings, 10 pence) was collected, an amount which was increased to £5/8/3 (5 pounds, 8 shillings, 3 pence) within three months following the successful and popular start up of the club.
 The committee members walked around the fences to collect the entrance 'tickets' in a hat.
 Their wives were responsible for washing the playing gear and for having the first-aid box ready.
 The main expenditure areas included the hiring of the soccer grounds, administrative expenses, players' clothing, fees for the referee, usually £1/10/0- (1 pound, 10 shillings) and drinks for the players.

 In 1959 the first elections took place which returned the old committee with the addition of A. Nicolaides, L. Pavlides, E. Kreskas, P Boubis, S. Sakellarides, and S. Theos.
 The new committee increased the numbers of social activities in an effort to attract more family members to stabilise the affairs of the club and create a stronger team.
 The weekly social dances of the club were held at the Masonic Hall, Queens Parade, Clifton Hill.
 The members paid two shillings and sixpence as an entrance fee, which cleared an average of 40 pounds per week.